jekyll/minima/_posts/2022-02-02-inner-compass.md

 - **Optimize for speed.** If a decision is reversible, the biggest risk is moving too slow.
 If a decision is irreversible, the biggest risk is moving too fast.

 - **Minimize long term regret.** One way to differentiate stuff that matters vs that doesn't matter is to ask yourself if you'll care about it in the future?
 Fake stuff that matters usually has a sharp peak of seeming to matter in the near term but actually does not matter in the future.
+One day your life will flash before your eyes.
+Make sure it's worth watching.

 - **Have the courage to follow your heart and intuition.** They somehow already know what you truly want to become.